yanze039/vortex/README.md

 1. Use `vortex` as the inference engine for pre-trained multi-hybrids such as [Evo 2 40B](configs/evo2-40b-1m.yml).
 In this case, we recommend installing `vortex` in a new environment (see below).
 2. Import from `vortex` specific classes, kernels or utilities to work with custom convolutional multi-hybrids.
 For example,sourcing utilities from `hyena_ops.interface`.

+## Running in a Docker Environment

+Docker is one of the easiest ways to get started with Vortex (and Evo 2).
+The Docker environment does not depend on the currently installed CUDA version and ensures that major dependencies (such as PyTorch and Transformer Engine) are pinned to specific versions, which is beneficial for reproducibility.

+To run Evo 2 40B generation sample, simply run `./run`.

+To run Evo 2 7B generation sample: `sz=7 ./run`.

+To run tests: `./run ./run_tests`.

+To interactively execute commands in docker environment: `./run bash`.

+For non-Docker setup, please follow instructions below.

 ## 1. Quick install for vortex ops